recursiive/astro-aria/src/content/post/qradar101.md

 To find the name of the project that the attacker was searching for, I tried filtering by the attackers IP address, but unfortunately did not find much besides connection records and NIDS alerts.

 I stopped filtering by the original attacker IP address of 192.20.80.25, and decided to filter on the payload.
-Using a specific payload contains regular expression filter on “project” .
+Using a specific payload contains regular expression filter on "project" .

 ![Project Search Filter](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*zqy3EjFvht6SXMVv7D3oLw.png)

 By combing through the logs, we can identify a private IP address of 192.168.10.55, suggesting the attacker has compromised an internal host belonging to that 192.168.10.55 address and gained a foothold within the network.
-Additionally, by going through the 4 logs in which the payload contains “project”, the payload information tells us the targeted project (project48).
+Additionally, by going through the 4 logs in which the payload contains "project", the payload information tells us the targeted project (project48).

 ![Project48 Payload Information](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*1WAfbI3hjbI-TOq4XylX4g.png)

 **Q9: What is the username of the infected employee using 192.168.10.15?**

 From the payload information and log information pertaining to the source IP, we identified the compromised host IP address of 192.168.10.15, filtering logs between May 1st, 2020, and December 30th, 2025, on the compromised host IP address and event ID 4624 for a successful logon.
-Through the logs, we are able to identify the compromised user “nour”.
+Through the logs, we are able to identify the compromised user "nour".

 ![Compromised User Nour](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*HLj5UsCfvivrcXgpiz_22A.png)

 **Q10:** **Hackers do not like logging, what logging was the attacker checking to see if enabled?**

-To try and find this information, I originally tried filtering on the username “nour” and event IDs 4719 and 1102.
+To try and find this information, I originally tried filtering on the username "nour" and event IDs 4719 and 1102.
 Unfortunately, this returned unsuccessful, so I tried a different approach of filtering on events of process creation (4688).
 This also was unsucessful.
-Instead, I focused on any logs related to the username “nour”.
+Instead, I focused on any logs related to the username "nour".
 Looking at the first chronological logs related to nour, I found several logon/offs, and a powershell console started.

 ![PowerShell Console Activity](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*Dne3FSxQz3-LHgTZ7cYoIQ.png)